Anderson Car Accident

 According to the South Carolina Department of Insurance (DOI), a minimum amount of liability coverage and Uninsured Motorist (UM) coverage is mandatory for all drivers in South Carolina.
 If the driver who caused your accident was breaking the law by not carrying car insurance, you may be able to recover compensation by filing a claim with your own UM policy.

 Another form of car insurance available in South Carolina is Underinsured Motorist (UIM) coverage.
 UIM is optional, but if you have it, it may help you in a case where your damages exceed the responsible party’s liability coverage limits.
-You may also have the option of filing a personal injury lawsuit against the driver who caused your accident but does not have sufficient insurance coverage for your damages.

 Our team at Hammack Law Firm can help you navigate the insurance process in your case when we represent you.
 We treat our clients like family and work hard to defend their rights.
 We believe that holding negligent drivers responsible for their actions makes South Carolina a safer place for everyone.